 The council is committed to a plan for 3,000 new homes for West Lothian before 2022.
 This will include the building and purchasing of new affordable housing supply.
-Expenditure on the New Build Programme amounted to £24.060 million in 2018/19.
+Expenditure on the New Build Programme amounted to £24.1 million in 2018/19.
 There were 360 new build completions during the financial year across West Lothian, with sites completed at Redhouse in Blackburn, Lammermuir in Livingston, Mayfield in Armadale, Eastfield in Fauldhouse, Calderwood in East Calder and Winchburgh.
 There were further completions at Kirkhill in Broxburn and the first handovers at Deans South in Livingston.
 Construction works on the remaining sites are progressing across a range of locations, with further handovers expected in Livingston, Broxburn, Bathgate and Drumshoreland in the coming months.
-A total of 73 houses were purchased through the Open Market Acquisition Scheme, with additional Scottish Government funding being made available to increase the planned number of purchases.
+A total of 73 houses were purchased through the Open Market Acquisition Scheme, with additional Scottish Government funding increasing the planned number of purchases.

-A community benefits clause within procurement contracts provides an innovative partnership to support local suppliers and employability measures.
 The Housing Capital Programme includes planned expenditure to support both the new build programme and continued investment in housing infrastructure to ensure that homes are suitable for 21st century living.